Adobe-Marketing-Cloud/aep-sdks-documentation/getting-started/get-the-sdk.md

 Extension registration is **mandatory**.
 Attempting to make extension-specific API calls without registering the extension will lead to undefined behavior.
 {% endhint %}

-The following code snippets demonstrate how you may import and register the Mobile Core and Profile extensions.
-You may also see, for reference, Identity, Lifecycle, Signal, Profile, and other extensions imported and registered.
+The following code snippets demonstrate how you can import and register the Mobile Core and Profile extensions.
+You can also see, for reference, how Identity, Lifecycle, Signal, Profile, and other extensions are imported and registered.

 {% tabs %}
 {% tab title="Android" %}
-After you register the extensions, call the `start` API in Core to initialize the SDK as shown below.
+After you register the extensions, call the `start` API in Mobile Core to initialize the SDK as shown below.
 This step is required to boot up the SDK for event processing.
-The following code snippet is provided as a reference example.
+The following code snippet is provided as a sample reference.

 ### Java